unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **_Club_**. _Melee Weapon Attack:_ +2 to hit, reach 5 ft., one target. _Hit:_ 2 (1d4) bludgeoning damage.

 **Acolytes** are junior members of a clergy, usually answerable to a priest.
-They perform a variety of functions in a temple and are granted minor Techcasting power by their deities.
+They perform a variety of functions in a temple and are granted minor Tekcasting power by their deities.

 **Archmage**